Antisemitism in Canada

 Antisemitism in Canada is the manifestation of hatred, hostility, harm, prejudice or discrimination against the Canadian Jewish people or Judaism as a religious, ethnic or racial group.
 Some of the first Jewish settlers in Canada arrived in Montreal in the 1760s, among them was Aaron Hart who is considered the father of Canadian Jewry.
-His son Ezekiel Hart experience one of the first well documented cases of antisemitism in Canada.
+His son Ezekiel Hart experienced one of the first well documented cases of antisemitism in Canada.
 Hart was repeatedly stopped from taking his seat in the Quebec legislature due to his Jewish faith, as members claimed he could not take the oath of office, which included the phrase "on the true faith of a Christian".

 Influential figures of the age, such as Goldwin Smith, promoted antisemitic ideas in the 19th century, describing Jews in derogatory terms.
 Political leaders such as Henri Bourassa, publicly argued in the early 20th century against Jewish immigration.
 Quebec saw a strong anti-Jewish movement, particularly from the Catholic Church, which associated Jews with modernism and secular liberalism from the late 19th century to the mid-20th century.
 Various Catholic publications and activists played a significant role in spreading anti-Jewish sentiment.
-One of the most severe incidents occurred in 1910 in Quebec City, where a violent attack against Jewish storekeepers was incited by an antisemite speaker.
+One of the most severe incidents occurred in 1910 in Quebec City, where a violent attack against Jewish storekeepers was incited by an antisemitic speaker.

 During the interwar period, figures like Abbé Lionel Groulx further fueled antisemitic views, influencing Quebec’s intellectual elite and leading to movements that boycotted Jewish businesses and employment, most notably the Days of Shame.
 Across Canada, antisemitism thrived in English-speaking regions as well, with various organizations promoting these negative attitudes.
 Significant events included the Christie Pits riot in Toronto in 1933 a violent confrontation arising from swastika displays.
 In the 1920s and 1930s, Jewish people still faced numerous restrictions across many areas of life, including employment and housing.
 Many were excluded from hospitals, universities, and professional sectors.
 During the Nazi Holocaust, Canada's federal government adopted restrictive policies against Jewish immigration.
 Despite desperate requests from Jewish refugees, many were turned away, most infamously exemplified by the MS St. Louis incident.
 Discriminatory practices and legislation were common, reflecting societal attitudes in Canada and internationally.